ltcRandomwalk/NESA/README.md

 ### Step 5.
 Getting Benchmarks and Data

-Due to the storage limit of Anonymous Github, we set our benchmarks and data used in the evaluation on ***URL***.
+Due to the storage limit of Anonymous Github, we set our benchmarks and data used in the evaluation on <http://surl.li/xqwfve>.

 You should copy the `benchmarks/` and `data/` folder to the NESA main folder.